GuidoRial/instagram-clone/README.md

 ## Project Description

 I've been studying web development for 6 months now and I've been learning a lot about a variety of languages, libraries and frameworks thanks to The Odin Project.
-This is a project that convines everything I've been learning so far using **React** and **Firebase** (among other libraries).
+This is a project that combines everything I've been learning so far using **React** and **Firebase** (among other libraries).

 It took me exactly 14 days of 8-12hs of work a day to do this.
 It was a particularly difficult project because it was my first time using Firebase (or doing anything more than a localStorage for the backend).
-Looking back I might have been better off doing anything that made me proggresively learn Firebase and then jumping to this clone.
+Looking back I might have been better off doing anything that made me progressively learn Firebase and then jumping to this clone.

 ### What I used